Generalized Fractional Repetition Codes for Binary Coded Computations: Binary Coded Matrix Multiplication Schemes

-As mentioned, the main benefit of CMM-2 when compared to CMM-1, is that the communication load between the $i^{th}$ worker and the central server drops by a factor of $k/|\J_i|$; when considering equipotent partitions of $B$.
+As mentioned, the main benefit of $\cmmT$ when compared to $\cmmO$, is that the communication load between the $i^{th}$ worker and the central server drops by a factor of $k/|\J_i|$; when considering equipotent partitions of $A$ and of $B$.
 Therefore, if Algorithm \ref{determine_aI} were to be used for the decoding step, the central server would also require much less temporary storage.
 The workers on the other hand, need to store the entire matrix $A$.

 The idea behind both the decoding Algorithms \ref{determine_aI} and \ref{stream_dec} work, under a slight modification which we explain.
 In the proposed GCS we dealt with vector addition, and in our first CMMS; with matrix addition.
 Now, we focus on submatrices of the final product, which is common in CMM \cite{LLPPR18,YMAA17}.
 Our decoding vector $\ab_{\I}$ will be the same, but the way we apply it is different.
-If Algorithm \ref{determine_aI} were to be used, every worker corresponding to the same congruence class $c\in\{0,1,\cdots,s\}$ communicates back the same set of computations $\{\Ct_j\}_{j\in\J_{[c]_{s+1}}}$, which sets are distinct for each congruence class.
-Hence, whenever a complete residue system, in terms of the workers indices, is received, then the central server will have in its possession all the computations $\{\Ct_j\}_{j=1}^k$.
-These computations are then concatenated.
+If Algorithm \ref{determine_aI} were to be used, every worker corresponding to the same congruence class $c\in\N_{0,s}$ communicates back the same set of computations $\{\Cbar_{i,j}\}_{\phi(i,j)\in\J_{[c]_{s+1}}}$, which sets are distinct for each congruence class.
+Hence, whenever a complete residue system, in terms of the workers indices, is received, then the central server will have in its possession all the computations $\{\Cbar_{i,j}:i\in\N_{k_1},j\in\N_{k_2}\}$.
+These computations are then rearranged in order to recover $C$.